Last Update:

 The above example shows that the original code was enclosed in a lambda.

-The expression takes no parameters but captures the current scope by reference.
-Also, look at the end of the code - there’s () - we’re invoking the function immediately.
+The expression takes no parameters but captures the current scope by reference (or some explicit variables).
+Also, look at the last line of the declaration, () - we’re invoking the function immediately.

 Additionally, since this lambda takes no parameters, we can skip () in the declaration.
 Only [] is required at the beginning, since it’s the lambda-introducer .